surfnet-niels/White-paper-on-federated-SSH-solutions/ssh-oidc-kit.md

 Most of the individual tools work standalone, but they may be combined to establish complex installations with dynamic account provisioning in multi-OP and multi-VO contexts.

+The tools share a few common design criteria:
-None of the ssh-client or ssh-server components are modified.
+- None of the ssh-client or ssh-server components will be modified
+-

 For demonstrating the current state of the approach, all tools have been combined into a demo installation at <https://ssh-oidc-demo.data.kit.edu>